ElecAS

 How much voltage drop is allowed under AS/NZS 3000, and how do I split it across consumer mains, submain and final subcircuit?

-AS/NZS 3000:2018 Cl.
+- AS/NZS 3000:2018 Cl.
 3.6.2 limits the total drop from the point of supply to any load to 5% of nominal when the supply comes from the network — 11.5 V on a 230 V single-phase circuit and 20 V line-to-line on a 400 V three-phase circuit.
-Where the point of supply is at a consumer-owned on-site substation the limit becomes 7%.
+Where the point of supply is at a consumer-owned on-site substation, designers commonly allocate up to 7% — a design convention rather than a figure published in Cl.
+3.6.2.
 The total is a budget for the whole path, not a per-segment limit.
 A conservative allocation is roughly 1.0% on consumer mains, 1.5% to 2.0% on submains, and 2.0% to 2.5% on final subcircuits.
 The calculator’s Maximum Voltage Drop field is the per-segment limit checked against this cable.

 What voltage drop limit applies to consumer mains in Australia?